 SICS - Summer Institute in Competitive Strategy

 The research area will be competitive strategy broadly defined, including both theoretical and empirical work.
 Topics covered may potentially include pricing, branding, product design, new product development, advertising, promotion, distribution channels, sales force management, customer relationship management, strategic alliances, digital marketing, e-commerce, social media marketing, marketing analytics, market design, and psychological phenomena relevant to competitive strategy.
-The conference will have a Marketing & Economic Theory special-session day on June 8, which will be coordinated by Alessandro Bonatti and Ganesh Iyer.
+The conference will have a Data Analytics special-session day on June 27, which will be coordinated by Przemyslaw Jeziorski and Katja Seim.

 The meeting will consist of the presentation of approximately twenty research papers over the six days of the meeting.
 Each presentation will take an hour and a half, which includes presentation and discussion.
 In addition, time and space will be provided for the participants to engage in conversations and joint research.
-Past supporters of the conference include the Berkeley Competition Policy Center, ISMS, IBI and MSI.
+Current and past supporters of the conference include the Yale Center for Customer Insights, the Gilbert Center, the Fisher Center for Business Analytics, the Institute for Business Innovation, and the Marketing Science Institute.

 Throughout the year, updated information on SICS will be posted here.

-Papers: Researchers interested in submitting a paper to be presented at SICS should submit the paper or abstract by January 31, 2019 to firstname.lastname@example.org, indicating whether the submission is for the main meeting or the special-session day on Marketing & Economic Theory.
+Papers: Researchers interested in submitting a paper to be presented at SICS should submit the paper or abstract by January 31, 2020 to firstname.lastname@example.org, indicating whether the submission is for the main meeting or the special-session day on Data Analytics.

-Doctoral students: Doctoral students interested in competitive strategy are welcome to apply by April 15, 2019 at email@example.com.
+Doctoral students: Doctoral students interested in competitive strategy are welcome to apply by April 15, 2020 at email@example.com.
 All applications should include a resumé and a recommendation from their thesis adviser.
-Accepted students do not have to pay the registration fees and limited financial support to assist with travel expenses may be available upon request.
+If accepted, doctoral students are waived the registration fee, thanks to the support from the Yale Center for Customer Insights to SICS.